 Managing existing groups

 The settings allow managing everything not directly related to the actual creation and management of resources.
-Similar to managing resources, there are multiple menu items to navigate to different views:
+The navigation menu of the settings again provides access to different subpages.

 - In this menu, users can change their password.
 Depending on the type of user account this menu item may be hidden.